Go Ad-Free

 Doctors interested in preventive medicine often quote Benjamin Franklin approvingly.
 However, he wasn’t thinking of medicine when he noted that an ounce of prevention is worth a pound of cure.
 (Actually, he was thinking of fire safety.)
-While prevention is sensible in midlife, there may come a time when a person no longer needs to worry about cholesterol and blood pressure numbers and try to keep them at “normal” levels.
+While prevention is sensible in midlife, there may come a time when a person no longer needs to worry about cholesterol and blood pressure numbers or make strenuous efforts to keep them at “normal” levels.

 How Long Does a Person Need to Worry About Cholesterol Levels?